“Herbal medicines are those

 “Products made from botanicals that are used to maintain or improve health are sometimes called herbal products, botanical products, or phytomedicines”.4

-DotS the definition of herbal medicine may vary.
-In Herbal Medicines the (United Kingdom’s) NHS’s definition is:
+DotS the definition of herbal medicines may vary.
+In Traditional, Complementary and Integrative Medicine: Herbal Medicines the World Health Organization’s definition is:

 Traditional Chinese Medicine